exp date isn't null, but text field is

-Clear guidance on the assessment and management of children that have sustained a head injury.
+Clear guidance on the assessment and management of children that have sustained an acute head injury.
+This guideline is based on the NICE guideline Head Injury: assessment and early management ( CG176 -2019) with some adaptations for local use.

-This guidelines is to be used in children that have suffered a head injury.
+This guideline is to be used in children under 16 years who have suffered an acute head injury.

 It is important to gain as much information as possible regarding the nature of the incident which should include: